christianwgd/django-bootstrap-icons/README.md

 * django-bootstrap-icons 0.6.0 (Mai 2021): Update default bootstrap icons CDN to version 1.5.0
 * django-bootstrap-icons 0.6.1 (June 2021): Fix path building on windows (#3)
 * django-bootstrap-icons 0.6.2 (June 2021): Add icon cache to avoid multiple redering of same icon (#5)
+* django-bootstrap-icons 0.6.3 (June 2021): Add a configuration option what to display if icons are not found.

 ## Migration from 0.2